eslam-cmd/eslam-cmd/README.md

 ---

-## <h3> Who am I? 🧠</h3>
+## 🧠 About Me

-- 💻 Full Stack Developer using React, Next.js, and Express
+- 💻 Full Stack Developer with strong experience in React, Next.js, Tailwind, and Supabase
-- 🧩 I work on educational projects that serve small institutes with flexible systems
+- 🧩 Focused on building practical educational platforms for small institutes or solo teachers
-- 🎨 I care about user experience and aesthetic details
+- 🎨 Passionate about user experience and aesthetic details
+- 🌍 Aspiring to migrate to a tech-respectful environment that values developers

 ---

-## <h3> 🛠 Skills & Tools </h3>
+## 🛠 Technologies & Tools

 <p align="center">
   <img src="https://skillicons.dev/icons?i=react,nextjs,tailwind,typescript,express,postgresql,supabase,figma" />